vaibhavthapliyal/oye-rickshaw/README.md

 # oye-rickshaw
 ## Assumptions
 1. I have added the max limit of vehicles that can be returned via the API as 500.
+2. I have not added a security layer on top of the API.
+As of now it's an open API.

 ## Approach
 The project consists of two APIs: